 There is strong need for improvement of the forest ecological and forest types boundaries and maps.
-The forest ecological zones and forest types mapping prepared during the NFMS development phase, while used during the current assignment resulted in miss classification of forest types.
-Though the WWF-Pakistan GIS and Forestry experts tried to correct these mistakes and adjust the maps using local knowledge about the area and VHR Google maps, however further improvement is needed to avoid any miss classification.
+The forest ecological zones and forest types mapping prepared during the NFMS development phase, were initially used during the current assignment resulted in miss classification of forest types.
+The WWF-Pakistan GIS and Forestry experts tried to correct these mistakes and adjusted the maps using local knowledge about the area and the VHR Google maps, however further improvement is needed to avoid any miss classification.